aws-samples/aws-modernization-with-gremlin/content/36_first_experiment/10_Define SteadyState.md

 Let's go ahead and explore our Sock Shop application.
 Some things to try out:

-+ Register and log in
++ Register and log in using the below credentials (These are very secure so please don't share them)
     - **Username:** `user`
     - **Password:** `password`
 + View various items